Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 # unsorted

 CNC 5 axis has a spindle with only one orientation in Z direction (orientationType=zaxis).
 Two rotational axes are used to change the angle of the spindle in respect to the workpiece surface.
 Letters AB, AC or BC are used: A is a rotational axis in the same direction like the X axis, B like Y, C like Z axis.
 The angle of the spindle in respect to the workpiece surface is described as tool vector values.
 In the documentation about firmware is a detailed description about orientation types.

-# 5 Bar Parallel Scara

-There is already a kinematics for 5 Bar Parallel Scara https://docs.duet3d.com/User_manual/Machine_configuration/Configuration_five_bar_parallel_scara but it can be used by robot kinematics also.
-The config is more complicated that the other robot types, because there are specific additional parameters, which must be defined somehow.

-Currently the following method is used to define the config:
-* B"robotType=5BarParallelScara"
-* Dn and Dn+1 specifies the connected actuators to drive the two arms.
-The Dn xtr (= DH a) parameter specifies the proximal arm lenghts.
-The mapDriveLetterDn assignments of X and Y are used to get the correct Dn numbers
-* Dn+2 and Dn+3 are the passive driven arms connected to Dn and Dn+1 respectively.
-Dn+2 and Dn+3 are then connected to close the chain.
-The xtr (= DH a) parameter specify the distal arm lengths from hinge to hinge (the hotend has an additional distance in cantilevered case)
-* workmode and cantilevered modes are specified through special P parameters (tbd), same with angle restrictions
-* the Z axis is specified like a normal prismatic axis

-To summarize: D!0 base offsets, D!1 Z axis workpiece mode, D2 and D3 proximal arms, D4 and D5 distal arms, optionally D6 cantilevered, D7 tool.
-X and Y must be assigned to D2 and D3, D4 and D5 must be without actuators, D6 as well without actuator if cantilevered mode is used.
-If there would be an actuator assembled on the cantilevered arm, this would be D7 and the tool D8.

-Compared to the dedicated 5BarParallelScara kinematics, the robot kinematics will allow to finetune axis properties and support the planned calibration (calculating back from hotend to joint/link properties).
-Disadvantage is, that calculation effort maybe higher.